cab404/wg-bond/README.md

 wg-bond
 =======

-# All of the following is a draft, and is not actually functionality at the moment!
+# All of the following is a draft, and is not actual functionality at the moment!

 Easy configuration of new Wireguard clients.